amplience/dc-demostore-core/docs/DeepDive.md

 ![Shoppable Image](../media/component-shoppableImage-product.png)

-The tooltip with show the product thumbnail, title and price.
+The tooltip will show the product thumbnail, title and price.

 When a product is not found, the tooltip will show "Product not found".